 Any parent who wants to modify a child custody order should learn more about Texas child support modification forms.
 When parents want to make a modification to an existing child custody order, the parent seeking the modification must file a petition.
 There are forms for agreed modification and for a default modification.

 Seeking to modify a child custody order can be extremely complicated, and you should always seek help from an experienced Texas child custody attorney.
-An advocate at our firm can explain what you will need to do in order to petition for a modification and to have the court approve a modification to an existing custody order.
+We can explain what you will need to do in order to petition for a modification and to have the court approve a modification to an existing custody order.